-Kitchen-cum-stores have been constructed as per guidelines of Govt. of India.
+Kitchen-cum-stores have been constructed as per guidelines of MHRD.

-2.10.3 Details of the construction agency and role of community in this work.
+- 2.10.3 Details of the construction agency and role of community in this work

-The Kitchen-cum-stores have also been constructed by School Management Committees.

-2.10.4 Kitchen cum stores constructed through convergence, if any

-Kitchen-cum-stores have been constructed with the convergence of community participation.
+The Kitchen-cum-stores have been constructed through contribution by School Management Committees. - 2.10.4 Kitchen cum stores constructed through convergence, if any Kitchen-cum-stores have been constructed with the convergence of community participation.